tiacsys/bridle/boards/index.rst

 Supported Boards
 ################

-The |LPNB| project developers are continually adding board-specific support as documented below.
+The |BRIDLE| project developers are continually adding board-specific support as documented below.

 To add support documentation for a new board, please use the template available